jayp12323/FreeEnterprise4/README.md

 - Ctreasure and Cmiab: Characters now found in treasure chests
 - Also includes all changes from scythe's fork/branch [here](https://github.com/ScytheMarshall/FreeEnterprise4All/tree/scythe-changes)

-# Wishlist/Todo Items:
-- Flag to enable gaining fixed levels after boss encounters or objectives (similar to fusoya), would disable exp completely

 # FreeEnterprise4

-This fork of [the v4.6.0 FE repository](https://github.com/HungryTenor/FreeEnterprise4) is intended to collect a variety of contributions from community members into one fork, providing players the options for...
-Bad Ideas.
+This is a fork of [the v4.6.0 FE repository](https://github.com/HungryTenor/FreeEnterprise4)

 Please see the original repo for its README information.